 Defined benefit plans are typically invested in the stock and bond market, like a 401(k) plan, and managed professionally by a sponsored investment firm.
 The investments are actively managed and are not chosen by each employee.

 An actively managed account is an investment account regularly managed by an investment professional, based on the client’s (in this case, the employer) risk tolerance and funding goals.

 But if the plan’s investment returns are less than the guaranteed rate, the employer will need to increase future contributions.
 This difference is generally spread out over several years.
-The plan sponsor and trustee have various investment options to achieve the interest credit rate.
+The plan sponsor and trustee have various investment options to achieve the interest credit rate illustration.

-Once your plan is set up, you must use an investment platform.
+Once your plan is set up and you have a defined benefit plan illustration, you must use an investment platform.
 Here is some information regarding the custodians and advisors that we work with.

 - Is each investment option prudent and suitable for the participants?

 - Do the funds, in total, constitute a diversity of investment options?

 - Is the investment package suitable for the abilities of the particular workforce–or, if not, can it be made so through offering investment education or advice to the participants?

 Fiduciaries must monitor the funds and remove any funds that don’t perform well.
 Some investment providers (such as insurance companies, mutual fund companies, and banks) help fiduciaries by giving them performance, expense, benchmarks, and other information and removing underperforming funds from their investment packages.